The Master of Sciences in Communication Disorders (M.S.) Curriculum

-The Speech@Emerson curriculum is the same curriculum used in our on-campus MS in Communication Disorders program, enabling you to develop the critical problem-solving skills you’ll need in your professional career as a speech-language pathologist.
+The Speech@Emerson curriculum is the same curriculum used in our on-campus Master of Sciences in Communication Disorders (M.S.) program, enabling you to develop the critical problem-solving skills you’ll need in your professional career as a speech-language pathologist.

 The curriculum covers a wide range of speech-language pathology topics to prepare you to become a confident clinician.
 Throughout the program, you will work closely with clinical faculty to perform evaluations, and design and implement intervention programs.